syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

 {:#methods:refresh}

-Refresh the content of the selected folder in File Explorer control.
+Refresh the content of the selected folder in FileExplorer control.

 Example
 {:.example}